manaschaturvedi/TeamTechTitans-Katas2024/SoftwareSystems/data-fabric.md

 ## Architectural Choice

-- Data Mesh Architecture for decentralized data ownership, domain-oriented data domains, and self-serve data capabilities aligned with Fish Watch business domains.
+- Data Mesh Architecture for decentralized data ownership, domain-oriented data domains, and self-serve data capabilities aligned with Fishy Watch business domains.

 ## Deployment View
 Below is the deployment view based on the architecture choice and this ADR [Deploy Data Fabric System in cloud.md](../ADRs/014-deployment-strategy.md)